ripter/ColorSignal2D/README.md

 # ColorSignal2D
 A 2D Programming language based on colored signals.
+Inspired by light and physics.

 Signals are data in motion!
-In a human language you write a line that assigns data to a variable.
-Then you pass that variable to a function.
-In ColorSignals2D you add moving signals and direct them to hit the function you want.
-Instead of passing a variable, you collide the data in.
+Instead of creating a variable, ColorSignal2D uses a colored moving signal.
+The Symbol defines the signal direction, and the color provides 24 bits of data along with 8 bits of flags.
+Instead of functions, the languages uses Symbols on a 2D grid.
+When a color signal collides with another Symbol,

 The code and data are represented on a 2D grid using a symbol (UTF-8 charecter code) and a [RGBA](https://en.wikipedia.org/wiki/RGBA_color_model) Color value.
-This allows the entire state of the program to be stored and loaded as text.
+This allows the entire state of the program to be stored and loaded as text or an image.
 A color display can display the symbols in their color, while a text or coloreless display can render `Symbol#RGBA`.